Check transit service availability by date

 The

-argument is deprecated as of r5r v2.3.0.
-Please use ther5r_network
+r5r_coreargument is deprecated as of r5r v2.3.0.
+Please use ther5r_networkargument instead.- dates

 A vector of specific dates to be checked.
 Can be character strings in #' "YYYY-MM-DD" format, or objects of class